MrOlm/drep/docs/choosing_parameters.rst

 As shown in the above Figure B, the lower the aligned fraction, the lower the reported Mash ANI **for identical genomes**.

 Remember- genomes are first divided into primary clusters using Mash, and then each primary cluster is divided into secondary clusters of the "same" genomes.
-Therefore, genomes which fit the definition of “same” **must** end up in the same primary cluster, or the problem will never realize they're the same.
+Therefore, genomes which fit the definition of “same” **must** end up in the same primary cluster, or the program will never realize they're the same.
 As more incomplete genomes have lower Mash values (even if the genomes are truly identical; see **Figure B**), the more incomplete of genomes you allow into your genome list, the more you must decrease the **primary cluster threshold**.

 .. note::